Skip to content

 git commit -m "message"

-Creates a saved checkpoint in Git history.
+Creates a saved checkpoint in local Git history.

 Run: